EVerest/everest-core/README.md

 ### CSMS Compatibility OCPP 2.0.1

-The implementation of OCPP 2.0.1 has not yet been tested against any CSMS.
+The current, basic implementation of OCPP 2.0.1 has been tested against a few CSMS and is continously tested against the OCPP Compliance Test Tool 2 (OCTT2) during the implementation.

 ## Integration with EVerest